Brazilian ruby: Description

 The Brazilian ruby is 10.8 to 11.3 cm long.
 Males weigh 7 to 9.2 g and females 5.9 to 7.1 g.
-Both sexes have a medium length black bill and a white spot behind the eye.
+Both sexes have a medium-length black bill and a white spot behind the eye.
 Adult males have an iridescent emerald green forehead and crown, a green nape, and a golden bronze back and rump.
 The chin is blackish, the gorget shining ruby red, the breast iridescent emerald green, and the belly dark gray with green speckles.
 The central tail feathers are golden bronze and the rest rufous with bronze edges.
 Adult females have a grass green crown and back and a cinnamon rump.
 Their underparts are entirely cinnamon.
 Their tail is like the male's.
-Juveniles are like females with the addition of buff fringes on the head feathers.
+Juveniles are like females with the addition medium-lengths on the head feathers.
 Melanistic morph individuals are frequent.

 Distribution and habitat

 The Brazilian ruby is found in eastern and southeastern Brazil from Bahia south to Rio Grande do Sul.
-It inhabits the interior of forest, scrublands, parks, and banana plantations, and is frequently seen at feeders.
-In elevation it is most numerous below 500 m but ranges as high as 1500 m.
+It inhabits the interior of forests, scrublands, parks, and banana plantations, and is frequently seen at feeders.
+In elevation, it is most numerous below 500 m but ranges as high as 1500 m.